Special Attention Helps a Son With DM

 Speaking Out for DM Support

 These days, Steven and Hamsa spend a lot of time sharing what they’ve learned about DM and raising support for DM causes and research.
 They established a local DM support group and tell their story to a variety of groups, including firefighters and postal carriers.
 “We’re just trying to get our story out there,” Steven says.
 “The disease can be pretty abstract to people until they hear a family actually talk about their experiences.
 This brings home to them the reality of the disease - hearing from someone in their community who is affected.”

-The family is also active in MDF activities, especially the annual conferences.
+The family is also active in Myotonic activities, especially the Myotonic Annual Conference.
 “We go every year,” says Steven.
 “It’s almost like a mini-reunion for us.
 We meet a lot of the families we’ve talked with over the years and get caught up on what’s happened over the last 12 months.
 We've got Facebook and other social media, so we do stay in touch regularly online, but that's not the same as actually talking to people face to face.
 Then on top of that, hearing from the researchers and experts and learning about potential therapies - it all makes these conferences invaluable to the community.”

 Steven and Hamsa hope that research may ultimately lead to treatments that will help Steve, but until that happens, they are trying to give him as much of a normal childhood as possible.
 “I don't want him labeled a disabled child, because he’s not,” Hamsa says.
 “To me he's not.
 To me he's just a normal little boy with a few issues.”